 Now, Google Cloud is making those same resources available to the global COVID-19 R&D alliance.

-Under the terms of the grant, Google Cloud is providing 16 million hours of GPU time to enable Schrödinger to more comprehensively support the drug discovery efforts of this multi-company, philanthropic initiative to identify novel small-molecule therapeutics to address COVID-19 and possible future coronavirus outbreaks.
+Under the terms of the grant, Google Cloud is providing 16 million hours of GPU time to enable Schrödinger to more comprehensively support the drug discovery efforts of this multi-company, philanthropic initiative to identify novel small-molecule therapies to address COVID-19 and possible future coronavirus outbreaks.
 If used consecutively, that would equate to 1,826 years of around-the-clock computing.
 In reality, of course, we leverage high-speed parallel computing, so we can move much more quickly than that statistic would imply.

 In fact, with these computing resources at our disposal, we at Schrödinger are able to triage and evaluate literally billions of molecules each week for COVID-19 therapeutics, just as we do for other drug discovery projects.
 That means we’re exploring more of that ocean, more quickly.